Concentrated Animal Feeding Operation (CAFO) General Permit: Making Changes to an approved Notice of Intent

 - Make any change to your site map.

-TCEQ will review and approve these changes to the site.
-They are not filed with the OCC and are not subject to the public review process (public participation).
+TCEQ will review and approve these changes.
+State-only CAFO NOC applications are not filed with the OCC or uploaded to the TCEQ webpage.

 If you have questions, please see our Contact Page or e-mail us at CAFO@tceq.texas.gov.